PSSF (Promoting Safe and Stable Families) Host Homes Program

 } Be a positive role model for youth

 } Allow visitation from the Host Homes representatives

 } Participate in training prior to and throughout the placement

 There are different levels of commitment.
 Our goal is to have at least 2 emergency homes, 2 short-term homes and 6 long-term homes

 } Overnight/emergency host home 1 to 6 nights

 } Short-term host home from 1 to 6 weeks

 } Long-term host home at least 6 weeks and up to 1 year

 This is a partnership between Columbia County Community Connections and the Columbia County Homeless Coalition.
-Julie Miller and Jan Scarbary are the primary contacts for this program.
+Jackie Williams is the primary contact for this program.